 Who Is Sinclair Lewis?

 Lewis moved from the Midwest, got married, and settled in Washington DC where he devoted himself fully to writing.
-His marriage fell apart after success came from his writing, but he eventually married again, to a newspaper writer.
+His marriage fell apart after his success came but he eventually married again, this time to a newspaper writer.
 He was a lifelong alcoholic who was repeatedly hospitalized for his problem, a disease which eventually killed him in 1951, alone, in Rome at the age of 65.
 He lived a frantic life, traveling and even staging debates around around the country for a period.
 He was an early ardent defender of fellow writer, Theodore Dreiser, but he later accused Dreiser of plagiarism and the two got into a famous public fight in which Dreiser repeatedly slapped Lewis.
 Sinclair Lewis returned to the Midwest to be a creative writing teacher in Wisconsin, but he abruptly left after a few months claiming he had taught the students everything he knew.
 He later lived in Hollywood, and Vermont, and he also developed a little farm for himself in rural Massachusetts.

 Here are some quotations from Arrowsmith that I found amusing or interesting while reading: